Didyma: The temple of Artemis

 The foundations of the temple of Artemis were discovered in 2013 directly behind the mosque and former Greek Orthodox church of Saint Charalambos 100 m north of the temple of Apollo.
 In contrast to the temple of Apollo the foundation of the temple of Artemis is orientated exactly East-West, as it is common for most Greek temples.
 The remains of the foundations show that the temple had the dimensions of 31,60 meters long and 11,50 meters wide.
 The extant limestone blocks prove that the temple of Artemis had three rooms.
 Parts of its superstructure came not to light in situ.
 After the excavations the foundations were reinterred after each campaign, so today nothing is visible of them.

 It is not altogether clear if the temple of Artemis was orientated to the east or to the west because its altar has not yet been found.
 During excavations at the east side came no remains of the altar to light, and the area in front of the west side has not yet been excavated.
 So it is more likely that the temple was orientated to the west because generally the altar was situated in front of Greek temples.
 This supposition is strengthened by the fact that the two most famous temples of Artemis in Asia Minor, at Ephesus and at Magnesia ad Maeandrum, were also faced to the west.

 During excavations in 1994, to the south of the mosque, an Ionic architrave and frieze blocks of an unknown building had been excavated.
 These blocks of white marble bear almost the same pattern and size as architrave and frieze from the Hellenistic naiskos of Apollo.
 Therefore, it seemed likely they belonged to the elusive and tantalising temple of Artemis because of the twinning stylistic components.
-But this idea could not be proved until 2012.
+But this idea was only proven by Ulf Weber in 2012.
 The architrave and frieze blocks from the Artemis temple are deeper and wider than the ones from Apollo's naiskos.
 A cornice block (consisting of geison and sima), already found in 1909, but first investigated in 2012 belongs to them.
 It was the keystone to solve the riddle.